Niraj-Hitpump/Movie_Ticket_Booking/README.md

-# 🎬 Movie Booking Web App
+# 🎬 Movie Ticket Booking Web App

-A modern, full-stack Movie Booking web application that allows users to browse movies, view showtimes, select seats, and book tickets online.
+A modern, full-stack Movie  Ticket Booking web application that allows users to browse movies, view showtimes, select seats, and book tickets online.
 Built with a focus on seamless UX, real-time interactions, and secure payments.

 ---